 Existence and adequacy of benefits alone is not sufficient: at the outcome level, homeless persons must also access them.
 The number of recipients of out-of-work benefits does not only mirror differences in benefit entitlement rules (incl. other available benefits), but naturally also differences in employment rates and unemployment risks.
-In particular in the aftermath of the financial crisis the coverage rates also reflect potential policy changes that might have adapted eligibility conditions.
-In addition, changes in the composition of unemployed or working people with low incomes that might have led to a different number meeting these conditions.
+Particularly in the aftermath of the financial crisis the coverage rates also reflect potential policy changes that might have adapted eligibility conditions.
+In addition, changes in the composition of unemployed or working people with low incomes might have led to a different number meeting these conditions.

-On average, the share of working-age individuals receiving minimum income benefits in OECDcountries amounted to 2.5% in 2016.
+On average, the share of working-age individuals receiving minimum income benefits in OECD-countries amounted to 2.5% in 2016.
 Among the ten countries in focus, benefit recipients' rates were highest in the Netherlands (close to 5%) and lowest in Germany (less than 1%) (OECD, 2019b).

-Table 35.
+Table 36.
 Recipients of minimum income benefits in % of the working-age population, 2016

-AT DE ES FI HU IE NL РТ SE SI OECD MIB 3.1 0.7 1.0 3.8 2.1 2.1 4.6 1.4 3.5 3.8 2.5
+AT DE ES FI HU IE NL PT SE SI MIB 3.1 0.7 1.0 3.8 2.1 2.1 4.6 1.4 3.5 3.8